 Every bakery needs a menu, so I selected this wood cut out from my stack.
 I used Martha Stewart Chalkboard Paint in purple and gray.

 I would be remiss if I didn’t mention my love of personalized items when creating for the kids.
 I thought it’d be fun to give them play money to use during quarantine in liue of doing a lemonade stand at the end of the driveway. www.PrintablePlayMoney.net had free templates which were exactly what I was looking for.
 The girls were crazy about the idea, so away we went.
 A quick photo and duplication in Word gave them a stack of bills ready to hand out for us to pay for the goods.

 Bakery and Lemonade Stand Open for Business

-The girls are ready and itching to get out to the end of driveway to put their stand to use with real customers.
-My ten year old wants to use the profits to donate to a charity cause she’s just that kind of girl.
+The girls are ready and itching to get out to the end of the driveway to put their stand to use with real customers.
+My ten-year-old wants to use the profits to donate to a charity cause she’s just that kind of girl.
 I hope you find some inspiration in our found objects project making lemons into lemonade.

 2022 Update: My girls have indeed used their stand for good since its inception.
 Check them out at Determined to Donate on Facebook.